-FMCA members, is your membership plate mounted on your RV?
+Is your FMCA plate mounted on your RV?
 We’re hosting Plate Palooza, a project to help share the ways members affix their plates to their RVs.
 And we have some special prizes lined up for members like you!
 Keep reading…

 It’s Contest Time!

-Help us showcase FMCA plates in every state and province in North America.
-There’s two ways to win:
+Help us showcase every FMCA plate in every state and province in North America.
+It’s easy to enter!

 The first photo submitted for each state or province will win a prize, and we’ll mark the submission on our map.
 Let’s see how quickly we can fill the map!